vmware-tanzu/package-for-kpack/README.md

    2        BUILDING                                                    CONFIG
    ```

-   You can tail the logs for the image resource with the kp cli used in step #6.
+   You can tail the logs for the Image Resource with the kp cli used in step #6.

    ```
    kp build logs tutorial-image -n default